 Achieving the Right Consistency: Too Thick or Too Thin?

 Finding the perfect consistency is key.
-If it’s too thick, add more broth or milk.
-If it’s too thin, stir in a cornstarch slurry to thicken it up.
+If the soup is too thick, mix in extra broth or milk.
+If it’s too thin, thicken it by stirring in a cornstarch slurry.

 How to Avoid Bland Soup: Tips for Flavor Boosting